BusinessLast update: 15/04/2021

 The Prince’s Government intends to go further in supporting sectors that have been particularly hard hit by the crisis: tourism, the events industry, culture, sport and some shops, potentially covering up to 620 businesses.

-This measure partially exempts companies that have experienced a severe and lasting impact as a result of the COVID-19 crisis from their obligation to pay employers’ CAR (retirement) and CCSS (social security) contributions for the months from October to December 2020.
+This measure partially exempts companies that have experienced a severe and lasting impact as a result of the COVID-19 crisis from their obligation to pay employers’ CAR (retirement) and CCSS (social security) contributions until June 2021.

 Period covered by the measure : The Partial Exemption from Employers' Charges covers contributions from August 2020 to March 2021.